 It is important to note that the precautionary increase under Alt.
 1 would not create new opportunities or reinstate old, pre-IFQ, opportunity.
 Any increase would simply allow more flexibility.
 Additional fish in the catch shares program would free up the flow of quota in the market.
 Fishermen tend to hold on to any yelloweye quota for most of the year in order to cover potential interactions with yelloweye during season.
-The assurance of more yelloweye quota trading.
+The assurance of more yelloweye quota will allow trawlers an easier avenue to cover potential overages, thereby creating more quota trading.
 In short, it would allow the IFQ system to work the way it was intended.
 More yelloweye could provide increased access to other species and areas.
 For example, Dover sole is found on both the shelf and slope, but Dover caught on the shelf are better quality.
 Trawlers are hesitant to fish the shelf due to potential yelloweye bycatch.
 Yelloweye quota increases could allow some exploratory fishing on the shelf, giving fishermen some assurance they could cover any potential yelloweye overage while obtaining better quality fish for the market.
 Any fishing effort on the shelf would remain governed by strict IFQ management that is conservative by nature.